Mark Heron is regarded as one of the outstanding teachers of conducting. Currently, he teaches:

 I am fortunate to work with some extremely talented young artists.
 The RNCM has a long history of successful conductor training through it's unique Junior Fellowship programme, and Gergely Madaras is a fine example of that.
 Following his Junior Fellowship he became the inaugural Sir Charles Mackerras Conducting Fellow at English National Opera, is now Music Director of the Orchestre Philharmonique Royal de Liège.
 Alexandre Bloch is Chief Conductor of the Orquestra Nationale de Lille and Principal Guest Conductor of Düsseldorf Symphoniker.
 Dane Lam is Chief Conductor of the Xi'an Symphony Orchestra and Associate Music Director Opera Queensland.
 Rebecca Tong has recently had great success, winning the inaugural La Maestra competition and being signed by leading agency, Askonas Holt.

 Since its inception 15 or so years ago the College's Masters programme has rapidly become recognised as one a handful of elite postgraduate programmes globally.
 Graduates of the Masters course have gone on to be awarded the Junior Fellowship, and others have met with considerable success in competitions and assistant auditions.
 Courtney Lewis was assistant conductor of the New York Philharmonic having held the same position with the Minnesota Orchestra, and is Music Director in Jacksonville.
 Early in 2014, whilst still in his final year of the Masters programme, Alpesh Chauhan was appointed as the City of Birmingham Symphony Orchestra's inaugural conducting fellow and assistant conductor.
 He has made a stellar start to his career, appearing with the London Symphony Orchestra in a main season concert in early 2017.
-He is now Principal Conductor of Filarmonica Arturo Toscanini Parma and Associate Conductor of the BBC Scottish Symphony Orchestra.
-Jon Malaxetxebarria is forging a career with orchestras in his native Spain.
+He is currently Principal Guest Conductor of the Düsseldorfer Symphoniker and Music Director of Birmingham Opera Company having previously held posititons with Filarmonica Arturo Toscanini Parma and the BBC Scottish Symphony Orchestra.
+Jonathon Lo is Music Director & Chief Conductor of the Australian Ballet, prior to which he was Music Director of Northern Ballet, and Staff Conductor at the Royal Ballet at Covent Garden Jon Malaxetxebarria is forging a career with orchestras in his native Spain.
 Carlos Agreda Arango graduated in July 2017 and immediately became conducting conducting fellow at the Curtis Institute of Music.
-The young French conductor Chloe van Soeterstede is making a tremendous impact with orchestras in the UK and Europe.
-Jerry Hou is the Associate Concuctor of the Atlanta Symphony Orchestra, Wilbur Lin is Assistant Conductor of the Cinicinnati Symphony, Anna Hartmann holds the same position with the Arctic Philharmonic and Ellie Slorach has just been announded as the new assistant in Liege alongside her impressive work with Kantos Chamber Choir.
+The young French conductor Chloe van Soeterstede is making a tremendous impact with orchestras in the UK and Europe and is now Principal Guest Conductor of the Bournemouth Symphony Orchesrtra.
+Jerry Hou is the Associate Concuctor of the Atlanta Symphony Orchestra, Wilbur Lin is Assistant Conductor of the Cinicinnati Symphony, Anna Hartmann held the same position with the Arctic Philharmonic and Ellie Slorach is Engagement Conductor of the Royal Scottish National Orchestra, alongside her impressive work with Kantos Chamber Choir.
+Miguel Sepúlveda was named joint-winner of the Grand Prix at the 2025 International Conducting Competition Rotterdam.
+The jury also awarded Miguel the Opera and Contemporary prizes, while the players of the Rotterdam Philharmonic and Orchestra of the 18th Century voted him their preferred candidate in the Symphonic and Classical rounds.
+This season he makes subscription concert debuts with the Rotterdam Philharmonic and the Dresdner Philharmonie.
+Joséphine Korda is the top prize winner of the Neeme Järvi Prize at the Gstaad Menuhin Festival 2025, receiving invitations to conduct in four Swiss-German orchestras in the 2026-27 season.
+She is an assistant conductor at Opéra de Paris.
+Matteo dal Maso has just conducted a run of Le nozze di Figaro with Opera Australia in the Sydney Opera House.

 For some time it has seemed to me that the UK punches a long way below its weight in the training of conductors.
 I think it was thought for a long time that "one just became a conductor".
 I was delighted to be offered the opportunity to develop a programme for training young British conductors at undergraduate level at the University of Manchester.
 Since its inception in 2009 the results have been remarkable.